Is insulin resistance, diabetes, or pre-diabetes making it difficult or impossible for you to lose weight?

 Even the diabetic association recommends eating carbohydrates multiple times per day with the use of insulin to help lower blood glucose levels.

-Which means we are basically just shuttling around glucose levels in the body and manipulating numbers to make us feel good.
+This means we are basically just shuttling around glucose levels in the body and manipulating numbers to make us feel good.

 And despite what they may tell you, diabetes doesn’t have to be chronic or progressive.

-Unfortunately the way to reverse your diabetes starts with ignoring all the rules:
+Unfortunately, the way to reverse your diabetes starts with ignoring all the rules:

 So now that you know it IS possible, let’s take a look at how you can actually do it.